 This is a service that checks your instance document for conformance against the Companies House Accounts Taxonomy.

-- A Technical Interface Specification will be available shortly via email from email@example.com
+- A Technical Interface Specification giving detailed information for software developers can be requested via email from email@example.com.